 TIP: These requests can be approved after checking by exception approver as permitted by the definition of the violation rule.

-For more detailed information about compliance checking IT Shop requests, see the One Identity Manager IT Shop Administration Guide.
+For more information about compliance checking of IT Shop requests, see the One Identity Manager IT Shop Administration Guide.

-- Schedules for checking rules on page 13 - Assigning rules on page 16
+- Schedules for checking rules on page 13 - Assigning compliance rules to schedules on page 16